"I learnt so much and the course has definitely made me consider studying computer science and coding in the future."Aaniya, Teen student

 A popular choice for students taking GCSE or A Level Computer science.
 Learn the fundamentals of modern coding including data types, variables, functions, loops and object oriented programming.
 This course covers all of the coding elements of the GCSE and most of those included in the A levels.

 Expert tutors will teach you the programming language behind tech behemoths like Facebook, Netflix and Spotify.

-My Child has done some Python already will he learn anything new on the Python course?
+My child has done some Python already, will they learn anything new on the Python course?